top of page

 Tools Photographers Use (It’s Not Just the Camera)

-• a website to show work and book clients
+• A website to showcase work and book clients

-One of the biggest lessons in photography is learning how to be prepared — because once a moment is gone, you can’t always recreate it.
+One of the biggest lessons in photography is learning how to be prepared.
+Once a moment is gone, you can’t always recreate it.

 Fun Facts About Photography (That Most People Don’t Realize)